AICNT Publications available on Amazon (commissions earned, affiliate partner).

 The earliest Old Latin manuscripts are incomplete.
 There are about fifty surviving manuscripts (or fragments).
 Metzger describes the most significant.[16]
 Those with substantial text dating from the early period of 350 to 500 CE are identified by the notation of a, b, d, e, ff2, h, i, and k.[17]
 Of these, a, b, d, e, and ff2 are characterized as exhibiting a “Western” text-type having similarities to D(05).
 Notation includes:

-• a, k: indicate individual Latin manuscripts up to the end of the 4th century CE.
+- a, k: indicate individual Latin manuscripts up to the end of the 4th century CE.

-• b, e, d, ff2, h, i: indicate individual Latin manuscripts up to the end of the 5th century CE.
+- b, e, d, ff2, h, i: indicate individual Latin manuscripts up to the end of the 5th century CE.

-• it: (Itala) Used when a reading is supported by the “all or majority of Old Latin witnesses as a group.”
+- it: (Itala) Used when a reading is supported by the “all or majority of Old Latin witnesses as a group.”

 Early Syriac manuscripts from about or before 500 CE are noted as follows:[18]

-• sys: Syrus Sinaiticus (Old Syriac manuscript of about 400 CE)
+- sys: Syrus Sinaiticus (Old Syriac manuscript of about 400 CE)

-• syc: Syrus Curetonianus (Old Syriac manuscript being a revised form of Syrus Sinaiticus, 5th century CE)
+- syc: Syrus Curetonianus (Old Syriac manuscript being a revised form of Syrus Sinaiticus, 5th century CE)

-• syp: Syriac Peshitta (5th century CE)
+- syp: Syriac Peshitta (5th century CE)

-• syph: Syriac Philoxenian version (dated about 507/508 CE)
+- syph: Syriac Philoxenian version (dated about 507/508 CE)

-• sy: The entire Syriac tradition
+- sy: The entire Syriac tradition

-b.
+c.
 Text-Types of Later Tradition

 Secondly, the frequently cited witnesses include the Byzantine text-type and the Textus Receptus, representatives of enhanced textual traditions established in later periods of textual transmission.

-• BYZ: The Byzantine text-type (its earliest form and not necessarily the majority of manuscripts).
+- BYZ: The Byzantine text-type (its earliest form and not necessarily the majority of manuscripts).
 Used herein, BYZ is in reference to Robinson, Maurice A., and William G. Pierpont, The New Testament in the Original Greek: Byzantine Textform (Bellingham, WA: Logos Bible Software, 2005).
 “BYZ” has been used herein and is sometimes indicated by “RP” in other critical editions.
-This text-type corresponds to Aland Category V, defined as “Manuscripts with a purely or predominately Byzantine text.”
+This text-type corresponds to Aland Category V, defined as “Manuscripts with a purely or predominantly Byzantine text.”

-c.
+d.
 Critical Editions

 Finally, the frequently cited witnesses include the following critical editions.
 These critical editions are described in more detail in a subsequent chapter entitled “Benchmark Critical Editions.”

-• NA28: Nestle-Aland 28th Edition
+- NA28: Nestle-Aland 28th Edition

-• NA27: Nestle-Aland 27th Edition (NA27 differs from NA28 only in the Catholic epistles and is only noted there.)
+- NA27: Nestle-Aland 27th Edition (NA27 differs from NA28 only in the Catholic epistles and is only noted there.)

-• SBLGNT: The Greek New Testament: SBL Edition (Society of Biblical Literature)
+- SBLGNT: The Greek New Testament: SBL Edition (Society of Biblical Literature)

-• THGNT: The Greek New Testament, Produced at Tyndale House.
+- THGNT: The Greek New Testament, Produced at Tyndale House.

 When a witness is shown with brackets [ ] (for example, NA28[ ]), this indicates that the word is bracketed in the critical edition cited.

-The present work aims to provide readers with increased transparency into variations between early manuscripts and the changes and additions of later manuscripts.
-It also compares four modern critical editions where they differ.
 Those variants not attested by any critical editions mentioned are assumed to be later changes or additions.
-These usually correspond to Byzantine (BYZ, 5th century and beyond) or a later text-form known as Textus Receptus (TR, 16-17th century).
+These usually correspond to the Byzantine (BYZ) or the much later text-form known as Textus Receptus (TR).

 [1] Kurt Aland and Barbara Aland, The Text of the New Testament: An Introduction to the Critical Editions and to the Theory and Practice of Modern Textual Criticism, Translated by Erroll F. Rhodes, 2nd ed.
 (Grand Rapids: Eerdmans, 1989), 159-60.